 Temporary Threshold Shift and Permanent Threshold Shift

-The first effect noticed when an ear is exposed to sounds above a certain intensity and for a certain time is a reduction in the ear's ...
+The first effect noticed when an ear is exposed to sounds above a certain intensity and for a certain time is a reduction ...